 Using the descriptions in this session, think through your sin tendencies and put a mark on the sin tendency gauge to approximate your sin tendencies right now for each Virtue/Sin category.
 Using the virtue as the balance point, indicate how you are being tempted by the evil one to move away from God's virtuous life (low or HIGH).
 After you have gauged yourself describe how you are falling into temptation.
 Using the 1-5 scale try to discern how tempted you are feeling these days along each Virtue/Sin continuum.

-1= consistently experiencing this virtue, 2 = seeing this virtue grow, 3 = struggling to change behavior 4 = acting in this way but convicted of my need to repent, 5 = believe that this behavior is good.
+1= tempted but resisting, 2 = tempted and listening, 3 = tempted and planing to act 4 = tempted and acting in this way, 5 = tempted and addicted to this behavior.